OxygenCobalt/Auxio/README.md

 Auxio relies on a custom version of ExoPlayer that enables some extra features.
 So, the build process is as follows:

-1. `cd` into the project directory
+1. `cd` into the project directory.
 2. Run `python3 prebuild.py`, which installs ExoPlayer and it's extensions.
     - The pre-build process only works with \*nix systems.
 On windows, this process must be done manually.
 3. Build the project normally in Android Studio.